LavirtheWhiolet/mtgox-client-lib/README.md

 Development
 -----------

-There are no particular rules effective for this project yet.
+There are no particular effective rules in this project yet.
 Anyone can take this code and do with it what he wants.
-Just don't forget that the user of the code should be able to sort it out (what is it for, how to use it etc.) and to sort it out quickly.
+Just don't forget that the user of the code should be able to sort it out (what is it for, how to use it, etc.) and to sort it out quickly.